 There are two constituencies within the Broadland District Council area which we are responsible for, as follows:

 - Broadland constituency (which also includes some electoral wards from North Norfolk District Council)

 - Norwich North constituency (which also includes some electoral wards from Norwich City Council)

 If you would like to see a map of all political boundaries, please visit the Ordnance Survey Boundaries interactive map.

-You can also view documents relating to the forthcoming UK Parliamentary General Election.
+You can also view documents relating to the December 2019 UK Parliamentary General Election.